-Our cross-border experience, combined strength, and global footprint in this area are unrivalled.
-Ranked Band 1 for Asset Tracing and Recovery by Chambers Global, we work together with our topranked Investigations and White Collar practice, Insolvency Litigation practice, and Banking and Finance Litigation practice as one seamless team, ensuring we serve your best interests across borders and forums.
-Our global presence includes 50+ locations around the world, including the U.S., Latin America, Europe, the Middle East, and Asia.
+Band 1 for Asset Tracing & Recovery (Law Firms) Chambers Global, 2020 and forums.
+Our global presence includes 50+ locations around the world, including the United States, Latin America, Europe, the Middle East, and Asia.
 Given our strong presence, we've developed asset recovery know-how in numerous jurisdictions, including Switzerland, Cyprus, the British Virgin Islands, the Isle of Man, and numerous other offshore locations.

 Our diverse multicultural team delivers results even in the most complex and challenging scenarios.
 We regularly act for liquidators, bond trustees, and other representative claimants in pursuing major asset recovery litigation.
 We also act for individual creditors and other stakeholders.
-Historically, we were the lead advisers to the liquidators of BCCI, and are currently acting for BTA Bank in BTA Bank v Ablyazov, the largest fraud case ever to come before the English Court.
+Historically, we were the lead advisers to the liquidators of BCCI, and are currently acting for BTA Bank in BTA Bank v Ablyazov, the largest fraud case ever to come before the English court.

 We represent JSC CB PrivatBank, the largest bank in Ukraine and now in state ownership, against its former shareholders, Igor Kolomoisky and Gennadiy Bogolyubov, and six companies alleged to be (secretly) owned by them.
 In this high-profile claim, PrivatBank alleged that Messrs Kolomoisky and Bogolyubov used the six companies in a scheme to defraud the Bank of around US\$1.9 billion while it was still under their ownership and control.
 In 2017 when PrivatBank's claim was first issued, we obtained a US\$2.6 billion freezing order against all the defendants.
 We've continued to represent PrivatBank in a number of interlocutory applications brought by both PrivatBank and the defendants in relation to the freezing order, including applications brought by the defendants to discharge the freezing order, and disputing the jurisdiction of the English court to hear the claim.
-We also represent PrivatBank in separate related proceedings brought against the Bank by the defendants in other jurisdictions, including Ukraine and Cyprus.
+We also represent PrivatBank in separate related proceedings brought against the bank by the defendants in other jurisdictions, including Ukraine and Cyprus.